garden-io/garden/docs/reference/project-config.md

 Note that the value garden.io/v1 will break compatibility of your project with Garden Acorn (0.12).

-Configuring garden.io/v2 explicitly in your project configuration activates the breaking changes introduced in Garden 0.14.
+EXPERIMENTAL: Configuring garden.io/v2 explicitly in your project configuration activates the breaking changes introduced in Garden 0.14.

-See [Garden 0.14 Migration Guide](https://docs.garden.io/guides/migrating-to-0.14) for more details on the migration from 0.13 to 0.14.
+The list of breaking changes is not final yet, so use this setting at your own risk.

+Please refer to [the deprecations guide](https://docs.garden.io/guides/deprecations) for more information.

 | Type     | Allowed Values                                 | Required |
 | -------- | ---------------------------------------------- | -------- |